 - Report your Undergraduate Major.

-- Enter all of the colleges or universities you have attended.
+- Enter all of the colleges or universities from which you have received a degree (Associates, Bachelor’s, Master’s, Doctorate or Professional).
 Accurately report the degree, and degree date, you earned.

 - Upload your unofficial transcripts for each school, if you have them.